monali-g-eq/ecommerce-app/README.md

 - First of all download all dependencies by "npm install".
 - we can run the project by "npm run dev".

+# Incomplete Features
+*Responsive Design
+The app is currently not fully responsive.
+Needs optimization for tablets and mobile devices.

+*Filters (UI/UX Incomplete)

+Color filter — Not implemented
+Size filter (e.g., S, M, L, XL) — Not implemented Dress type/category — Not implemented
+Price range slider/filter — Not implemented

+*Review — Not implemented

+*Footer Section — Not implemented

+*Product Review System
+Ratings are shown, but review submission and display are not implemented yet.